 I want to believe everything will work out for me and that this baby will come and the family I’ve always dreamed of will be mine and that I’ll bust out of this rut and get to the next steps professionally and personally that will fulfill me, that I won’t be stuck treading water forever or even much longer, that I might just be on the precipice of my next great adventure.
 I want to be able to trust that God, the universe is looking out and rooting for me and helping me, because trying to do this all alone believing it’s all stacked against me is exhausting and frankly, I think it’s burnt me out to the point where I don’t even know what I want anymore.
 There’s this golf analogy my husband once said to me about loosening the grip.
 Basically when you want something so badly you can hold on so tightly and try to control it so hard, like when you have a really tight grip on your golf club, you end up making a terrible shot.
 But when you loosen the grip and still try but not try to control it so hard, you end up with a much better shot.
 I’m totally messing that up but you get my drift.

 Maybe if I stop trying to control everything so hard to be exactly what I think my life should be and just try to keep moving forward toward what I think I want or makes me happy without having to know the outcome or control it, I will be happier or at least not so burnt and maybe I’ll actually get what I need and break out of this rut.
 Maybe it even just starts with accepting that I’m exactly where I need to be right now, and that something great will come out of this pain and tumult of feeling stuck.
+Maybe it’s learning to trust the timing of your life.
 And honestly, when it comes to getting pregnant, there’s little else I can do.
 I can’t control the outcome.
 I can do the treatments, I can try to take care of myself as best I can to control anything that might be preventing me from conceiving like stress, PCOS, hormonal imbalances, etc., but then I just have to trust that it will happen for me and that it will work out in the best way possible.
 Easier said than done, but right now, I’m choosing to start trusting the timing of my life…